-PREREQUISITE: Application process and successful completion of any PE course and/or teacher's approval.
+PREREQUISITE: Application process and successful completion of Photograph any PE course and/or teacher's approval.

-In the Sports Marketing and Media Production course, students will plunge into the captivating realm of sports marketing, emphasizing media content creation for our school's diverse athletic and club events.
+Students will plunge into the captivating realm of sports marketing, emphasizing media content creation for our school's diverse athletic and club events.
 Designed for students passionate about marketing and committed to hands-on involvement in after-school activities, this class offers extensive training in multimedia, from photography and videography to graphic design.
 By attending after-school events, students can capture authentic content, highlighting our athletic and club milestones.
-The curriculum delves deep into marketing concepts like target audience identification, promotional techniques, market analysis, and branding.
+The curriculum includes marketing concepts like target market, market research, promotional techniques and branding.
 Predominantly project-based, this course ensures students can practically apply their knowledge to produce engaging media.